 Formerly known as XBMC, Kodi is an open source media player and entertainment hub that has been the subject of considerable controversy and confusion.
-This is primarily a result of people using Kodi to stream and torrent copyrighted materials illegally, such as movies, sports events, and television shows.
+This is primarily a result of people using Kodi to illegally stream copyrighted materials, such as movies, sports events, and television shows.
 This guide will answer the two most commonly asked questions regarding Kodi: is it legal and is it safe?

 Is Kodi legal?